Frequently Asked Questions

 Cost Savings and Scalability with Spot Instances in AKS

-If you're looking to scale your Kubernetes workloads efficiently without breaking the bank, Spot Instances in AKS might just be the solution you need.
+If you're looking to scale your Kubernetes workloads efficiently without breaking the bank, Spot Instances in Azure Kubernetes might just be the solution you need.
 We all know that cloud computing costs can skyrocket, especially with on-demand resources.
 That's where Azure's Spot Instances step in.
 They allow you to make use of spare Azure capacity at a significantly reduced cost—up to 90% less than standard pricing.
 But there's a catch: Spot instances can be evicted anytime Azure needs the resources back.
 This makes them ideal for non-critical, fault-tolerant workloads like batch processing or testing.

 In this article, you'll learn how to use spot instances effectively within Azure Kubernetes Service (AKS) to optimize costs, what to consider when implementing them, and how to deal with potential interruptions without risking your application performance.